1899 Amherst football team

-The 1889 Amherst football team was an American football team that represented the Amherst College during the 1889 college football season.
-Led by first-year head coach Harry A. Smith, the team compiled an overall record of 4–7–1, placing third in the Triangular Football League (TFL) with a mark of 0–2.
+The 1899 Amherst football team represented the Amherst College during the 1899 college football season.
+Led by Fred W. Murphy in his first and only season as head coach, Amherst compiled an overall record of 4–7–1, placing third in the Triangular Football League (TFL) with a mark of 0–2.
+The team played home games at Pratt Field in Amherst, Massachusetts.

+Murphy had captained the 1898 Brown Bears football team.
+In late November 1899, he returned to Brown to assist Edward N. Robinson in coaching the 1899 Brown team for the remainder of the season.